Warwickshire: Economy

 Warwickshire has a strong and growing economy with the automotive industry being a major contributor.
 In the north, BMW's Hams Hall plant employs over 1,000 people, while Jaguar Land Rover and Aston Martin Lagonda have headquarters, including a giant advanced production creation centre, at Gaydon in the south.

-Warwickshire is also establishing a growing reputation as a global hub of the video game industry.
-One of Britain's oldest still-running game studios, Codemasters, has operated out of Southam for decades; the greater "Silicon Spa" area, including Southam, Royal Leamington Spa and Warwick, is now home to dozens of game studios which employ a combined total of over 2,000 highly skilled people, equating to more than 10% of the UK's games development workforce.
+Warwickshire has a growing video game industry.
+One of Britain's oldest still-running game studios, Codemasters, has operated out of Southam since 1986, and the greater "Silicon Spa" area, including Southam, Royal Leamington Spa and Warwick, is now home to dozens of game studios which employ a combined total of over 2,000 employees, equating to more than 10% of the UK's games development workforce.

 Increasingly the region is establishing itself as one of the leading areas in battery technology with major developments announced in 2021 that include a £130 million UK Battery Industrialisation Centre (UKBIC) based in Coventry.

 Tourism is also a key area of employment with country parks, rural areas and historic towns across the county.
 It generates a total business turnover of over £1 billion to the local economy and supports almost 20,000 jobs.